KyleWeesner/Catpstone-League_of_Legends_Win_Predictor/README.md

 - Look into predicting games in every rank

-- Develope functions for the app to gather live game data so the user will not need to input every feature.
+- Develop functions for the app to gather live game data so the user will not need to input every feature.

-- Develope a prediction tool that will run alongside during any point in a game that will have a constantly changing win rate.
+- Develop a prediction tool that updates the winning percentage as the game progresses.